RPA-Development-Team/Robot-MicroService/README.md

 # Server execution Flow
 ## 1- Initializing connection to Robot
-    Clients connect to server defined address using websocket Each client robot sends its own metadata
+    Clients connect to server defined address using websocket.
+    Each client robot sends its own metadata.
+    All server logs are saved locally in the serverLogs directory.

 Robot Meta-data format